-Delayed bank transfers can be caused by a number of factors, including global events, natural disasters, different currencies, weekend delays, missing paperwork, time differences, and many more.
+Delayed bank transfers can be caused by a number of factors, including global events, natural disasters, different currencies, missing paperwork, time differences, and many more.

-Additionally, bank holidays, weekends, and different banking regulations may also contribute to delays
+Bank holidays, weekends, and different banking regulations may also contribute to delays.

-At some point in our lives, most of us will experience a delayed bank transfer.
-It's extremely inconvenient and wastes a lot of time.
+Most of us have experienced a delayed bank transfer.
+It's highly inconvenient and wastes a lot of time.

 Firstly, most bank transfers are processed immediately.
 However, some bank transfers can take up to two hours, overnight or even the next business day.